-The Central Societies Committee (CSC) have taken issue with the name of the “TCD Pro-Life Society” on the grounds that the group, which is not recognised as an official society, does have the right to the usage of the College trademark “TCD” or the right to describe themselves as a society.
+The Central Societies Committee (CSC) have taken issue with the name of the “TCD Pro-Life Society” on the grounds that the group, which is not recognised as an official society, does have the right to the usage of the College trademark “TCD” or the right to describe themselves as a society, Trinity News has learned.

 Speaking to Trinity News, CSC Secretary Benjamin McConkey said that as the “TCD Pro-Life Society” are not recognised by the CSC they therefore do not have the right to use College trademarks.
 Trinity currently holds the trademark in Ireland over the use of the initialism “TCD”.